shivamujawame/AIW-Infra-Migration/Labfiles/gettingstartedfilenew.md

 ## Overview

-In these hands-on labs, you'll migrate and modernize workloads to Azure.
+In this hands-on lab, you'll migrate and modernize workloads to Azure.
 You'll start by evaluating and migrating Windows and SQL Server workloads using Azure Migrate and Azure Site Recovery.
 Next, you'll replicate and migrate a Red Hat VM and OSS DB workloads, enabling Azure AD-based login and connecting to Azure Automanage.
 Finally, you'll manage a Windows machine with Azure Arc, using Azure Site Recovery for disaster recovery, including test failovers and failovers to Azure VMs.

 ## Objective